mradcliffe/laravel-settings-injector/README.md

 1. Create a `settings` directory in app root.
 2. Provision files outside of the webroot, but required somehow by `settings/settings.php`.
 See image below.
 3. Use those variables as normal in `config/*.php` to configure your application.
+   * Note that any defines or requires could potentially happen more than once due to the way that Laravel works.
+Specifically `artisan config:cache` will load configuration after configuration has already been loaded so any use of `define` or `require` within `settings/settings.php` or any file it requires needs to take that into consideratino.

 ![Example Configuration](docs/example.png?raw=true "Example Configuration")